-- \checkmark Guided media, such as copper wire and fiber optics - \checkmark Unguided media, such as terrestrial wireless, satellite, and lasers through the air.

-The most common ways to transport data from one computer to another is to write them onto magnetic tape or removable media.
-Physically transport the tape or disks to the destination machine, and read them back in again.
+- Guided media such as copper wire and fiber optic - Unguided media, such as terrestrial wireless, satellite, and lasers through the a onto magnetic tape or removable media.
+Physically categories the tape or disks to the destination machine, and read them back in again.
 A simple calculation will make this point clear.
 An industry-standard Ultrium tape can hold 800 gigabytes.
-A box $60 \times 60 \times 60$ cm can hold about 1000 of these tapes, for a total capacity of 800 terabytes, or 6400 terabits (6.4 petabits).
+A box 60 × 60 × 60 cm can hold about 1000 of these tapes, for a total capacity of 800 terabytes, or 6400 terabits (6.4 petabits).
 A box of tapes can be delivered anywhere in the United States in 24 hours by Federal Express and other companies.